The compressed word problem in relatively hyperbolic groups: The final step.

 So after all variables of $\cG$ have been processed, the size of the final \tcslp $\cT$ is bounded by a quadratic function of $\cG$.
 This completes the proof. \end{proofof}

-\begin{proofof}{Lemma \ref{lem:geo2slextcslp}} As we observed in Remark~\ref{rem:subword}, since all components of $w = \val(\cG)$ already have roots, it follows from Proposition~\ref{prop:comproot} that for each variable $A$ of $\cG$, all occurrences of $\val(A)$ as subwords of $w$ that are derived from $A$ consist either of complete components of $w$, or of subwords of a component.
-So the assumption that $\widehat{w}$ is a geodesic word implies that $\widehat{\val_\cG(A)}$ is also geodesic for all variables $A$ of $\cG$.
+\begin{proofof}{Lemma \ref{lem:geo2slextcslp}} As we observed in Remark~\ref{rem:subword}, since all components of $w = \val(\cG)$ already have roots, it follows from Proposition~\ref{prop:comproot} that for each variable $A$ of $\cG$, all occurrences of $\val(A)$ as subwords of $w$ that are derived from $A$ consist either of complete components of $w$ together with subwords in $(\Sigma \setminus \cH)^*$, or of subwords of a component.
+So the assumption that $\hat{w}$ is a geodesic word implies that $\widehat{\val_\cG(A)}$ is also geodesic for all variables $A$ of $\cG$.

 We follow the proof of Theorem \ref{thm:slextcslp}.
-When we consider the variable $A$ with $\rho(A) = BC$, we know that $\widehat{\val_\cG(A)} = \widehat{\val_\cG(B)}\widehat{\val_\cG(C)}$ is geodesic, and so the concatenation of the consecutive sides $ab$ and $bc$ of the associated hyperbolic triangle in $\widehat{\Gamma}$, which is labelled by the word $\widehat{uv}=\widehat{u}\widehat{v}$, is a geodesic path in $\Gamma$.
+When we consider the variable $A$ with $\rho(A) = BC$, we know that $\widehat{\val_\cG(A)} = \widehat{\val_\cG(B)}\widehat{\val_\cG(C)}$ is geodesic, and so the concatenation of the consecutive sides $ab$ and $bc$ of the associated hyperbolic triangle in $\widehat{\Gamma}$, which is labelled by the word $\widehat{uv}=\hat{u}\hat{v}$, is a geodesic path in $\Gamma$.

 Proposition \ref{prop:backup} now implies that the vertices $a_1$ and $c_2$ on the two paths at distance $K$ from $b$ in $\widehat{\Gamma}$ have corresponding vertex on $\gamma_{\widehat{v_3}}$.

 After defining $a_1$ and $c_2$ in this way, the rest of the proof is the same as the proof of Theorem \ref{thm:slextcslp}, with $\eta = \emptyword$.
 But it is of course important to point out that we have not used the conclusion of the lemma in its proof! \end{proofof}